spollard/josh-works.github.io/_pages/about.md

 In 2017, I graduated from the backend software development program at [the Turing school](https://www.turing.io/) in Denver.

-While at Turing, I wrote lots of random things.
-Some are published here, some are gists and notes.
+I wrote a lot while at Turing.
+Some are published here, some are Github gists.
 [I built this collection]({{site.baseurl}}{% link _pages/turing.md %}) so I can easily point others to the same resources.

 [I care about my tools]({{site.baseurl}} {% link _posts/2017-05-27-developer-workflow.md %}) and believe that [good questions lead to understanding, not just answers]({{site.baseurl}}{% link _posts/2017-05-29-ask-better-questions.md %}).